-(2) Scope.
-550 CMR 6.00 applies to all law enforcement officers as defined in M.G.L. c.
+Scope. xx CMR xx applies to all law enforcement officers as defined in M.G.L. c.
 6E, §1.

-6.02: Authorization
+Xx: Authorization

-550 CMR 6.00 is promulgated pursuant to M.G.L. c.
+XX CMR xx is promulgated pursuant to M.G.L. c.
 6E, § 15(d) requiring the Peace Officer Standards and Training Commission and the Municipal Police Training Committee to jointly promulgate rules and regulations governing the use of force by law enforcement officers.

-6.03: Definitions
+Xx: Definitions

 Chokehold.
-The use of a lateral vascular neck restraint, carotid restraint or other action that involves the placement of any part of a law enforcement officer's body on or around a person's neck in a manner that limits the person's breathing or blood flow with the intent of or with the result of causing bodily injury, unconsciousness, or death.
+The use of a lateral vascular neck restraint, carotid restraint or other action that involves the placement of any part of a law enforcement officer's body on or around a person's neck in a manner that limits the person's breathing or blood flow with the intent of or with the result of causing serious bodily injury, unconsciousness, or death.

 Commission.
 The Massachusetts Peace Officer Standards and Training Commission as established in M.G.L. c.
-6E, § 2.
+6E, §2.